|

 Lung Inflammation Model.

 Klebsiella pneumoniae strain 43816, serotype 2 (American Type Culture Collection), was grown in trypticase soy broth overnight, then subcultured for 2 h to log-phase growth.
 After extensive rinsing, bacteria were diluted in sterile normal saline for inoculation.
-C57BL/6 mice (male, 8–10 wk old; Charles River) were inoculated by oropharyngeal aspiration of 50 µL of bacterial suspension (approximately 3 x 105 colony-forming units) under light inhalational anesthesia with methoxyflurane.
+C57BL/6 mice (male, 8–10 wk old; Charles River) were inoculated by oropharyngeal aspiration of 50 μL of bacterial suspension (approximately 3 × 105 colony-forming units) under light inhalational anesthesia with methoxyflurane.
 The size of the inoculum was quantitated by plating serial dilutions on MacConkey agar plates and counting colony-forming units after overnight incubation.
 Mice showed signs of moderate illness 18–36 h after inoculation, when imaging was performed.

 Organ Distribution and Pharmacokinetics.

 Distribution of radioactivity in the body was determined in both control (n = 4) and Klebsiella-infected (n = 6) mice 18 h after injection of cFLFLFK-PEG-64Cu.
 After a single blood sample had been taken from the tail vein, mice were euthanized by deep halothane anesthesia.
 The pulmonary circulation was flushed with 3 mL of sterile normal saline via the right ventricle and the following organs and tissues were removed and washed: heart, lungs, muscle, bone, liver, kidney, spleen, small intestine, and stomach.
-The dissected tissues were placed in a preweighed vial and later assayed in a
+The dissected tissues were placed in a preweighed vial and later assayed in a γ-well counter.
+The measured radioactivity for each sample was decay-corrected back to the time of tracer injection.
+Biodistribution values are expressed as a percentage of the injected dose (%ID) and normalized for body and organ/tissue mass (13).

 Blood kinetics of cFLFLFK-PEG-64Cu were studied in 3 control mice.
-Approximately 50 µL of blood from the contralateral tail vein were collected in capillary tubes at 5, 15, 30, 60, 120, and 180 min after tracer injection (0.37–0.74 MBq).
+Approximately 50 μL of blood from the contralateral tail vein were collected in capillary tubes at 5, 15, 30, 60, 120, and 180 min after tracer injection (0.37–0.74 MBq).
 The capillary tubes were placed in a vial that was weighed beforehand and afterward.
-Activity in each blood sample was measured in a
+Activity in each blood sample was measured in a γ-counter, normalized for injected dose and animal body weight, and expressed as %ID/g of blood.

 Myeloperoxidase Analysis.